Are You Prepared If and When Facebook Goes Down Again?

 - Don’t just rely on Facebook for all your promotional efforts, spread them out over other social networks too.
 Many of the social networks offer advertising and promotional ways to reach your clients.

-- Get yourself familiar and comfortable with the other social networks like Twitter, LinkedIn.
-Pinterest, Snapchat, YouTube, Tik Tok, Tumbler, Reddit to name a few.
+- Get yourself familiar and comfortable with other social networks like Twitter, LinkedIn, MeWe, Pinterest, Snapchat, YouTube, Tik Tok, Tumbler, Reddit to name a few.

 - Again, if you schedule Facebook posts for your Facebook page be sure to see if they went up or not.
 You may have to re-schedule them!!
 Using a social media management tool like Agorapulse will help you schedule even when Facebook is down.